Lexington, Kentucky: Highways

-Interstate 75 runs north–south on the edge of Lexington.
-Interstate 64 runs east–west on the northern edge of the city.
-Lexington itself is at the confluence of US Route 25, US Route 27, US Route 60, US Route 68 and US Route 421.
+I-75 runs north–south on the edge of Lexington.
+I-64 runs east–west on the northern edge of the city.
+Lexington itself is at the confluence of Route 25, Route 27, Route 60, Route 68 and Route 421.

 Lexington suffers considerable traffic congestion for a city of its size due to the lack of freeways, the proximity of the University of Kentucky to downtown, and the substantial number of commuters from outlying towns.
 For traffic relief on northern New Circle Road, Citation Boulevard is planned.

 Railroads

-The Southern Railway, well into the 1960s, ran passenger trains through its Lexington station on a Cincinnati-Florida route: the Ponce de Leon and the Royal Palm, as well as the railroad's Carolina Special to various points in North and South Carolina.
+The Southern Railway, well into the 1960s, ran passenger trains through its Lexington station on a Cincinnati-Florida route: the Ponce de Leon and the Royal Palm.
 The last remnant of the Royal Palm left Lexington in 1970.
 Union Station, open from 1907 and demolished in March 1960, hosted the Chesapeake & Ohio Railway and the Louisville and Nashville.
 The C&O's Louisville-Ashland connector train to the company's George Washington ran until 1970.